QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Questionnaire Presentation

 All questions show improvements, and a subset of five questions shows statistically significant improvement $(p<0.05)$ when using \batteryitem presentation instead of \singleitem presentation.
 The largest improvement is in the question about feelings towards the group of Gays and Lesbians $(\beta=-3.82,p<0.01)$ when using \batteryitem presentation.
 Figure \ref{fig:distributions} visually confirms this: when previous questions and answers are included in the context, the model's response distribution aligns much more closely with the ground truth, exhibiting a similar tendency toward neutral answers.
 The other significant questions concern the groups of White Americans, Asian Americans, Christians, and Liberals.

 We use the same prompt as that used in \citet{bisbee2024synthetic}, as displayed in Table \ref{tab:prompt_assembly}.
 We adjust the output instructions to fit our choice response generation method and add all questions as instructions in the \batteryitem presentation.
+For all models we use the default hyperparameter settings.